 The state of California requires 1500 clock hours for the barbering course.
 Students are expected to complete the course in no more than 143% of the program length.
-If a student is never absent, he/she should complete the course within 48 weeks for full-time 4-day students, 63 weeks for a part-time day student, and 65 weeks for part-time evening students.
+If a student is never absent, he/ she should complete the course within 43 weeks for full-time day student, 48 weeks for full-time 4-day students, 63 weeks for a part-time day student, and 65 weeks for part-time evening students.

 The state of California requires 600 clock hours for the esthetics course.
 Students are expected to complete the course in no more than 143% of the program length.
-If a student is never absent, he/she should complete the course within 18 weeks for a full-time day student, 25 weeks for a part-time day student, and 27 weeks for a part-time evening student.
+If a student is never absent, he/she should complete the course within 18 weeks for a full-time day student, 20 weeks for a full-time 4-day student, 25 weeks for a part-time day student, and 27 weeks for a part-time evening student.

 The state of California requires 400 clock hours for the nail technology course.
 Students are expected to complete the course in no more than 143% of the program length.
-If a student is never absent, he/she should complete the course within 12 weeks for a full-time day student.
+If a student is never absent, he/she should complete the course within 17 weeks for a full-time day student.